 Like the famous antiquities made of Parian marble, the Cycladic figurines were carved and then polished to precise perfection.
 The difference is that while the famous antiquities were made in ages of great wealth, patronage and culture supporting great works of art, nobody knows what purpose the much more ancient Cycladic figurines served.

-Is it possible, god forbid, that these elegant and mysterious figurines were not religious icons at all, but rather more akin to family photos, surfer girl posters, or Instagram art?
+Is it possible that these elegant and mysterious figurines were not religious icons at all, but rather more akin to family photos, surfer girl posters, or Instagram art?

 If my conjecture is plausible, then what do we make of the depicted Cycladic musicians?
 Were these musician figurines religious icons?
 Or fertility icons?
 Or is it more likely these are posters of a Jimi Hendrix, only 5,000 years ago?